Description

-In deep South Georgia, Moultrie is a small city with big Southern pride.
-Billing itself as the "City of Southern Living," Moultrie boasts a thriving agricultural industry, historic homes, commercial buildings and a state-of-the-art athletic center.
-Its centerpiece is this 7.5-mile rail-trail, as varied as the city it traverses.
-In a matter of miles, the Moultrie Trail (a.k.a.
-Tom "Babe" White Linear Park) will whisk you from woodlands to streetscapes, or from a quiet cemetery to a busy restaurant.
+In South Georgia, Moultrie is a small city with big Southern pride.
+Billing itself as the "City of Southern Living," Moultrie boasts a thriving agricultural industry, historical homes, commercial buildings and a state-of-the-art athletic center.
+Its centerpiece is this 7.2-mile rail-trail, as varied as the city it traverses.
+In a matter of miles, the Tom "Babe" White Linear Park (a.k.a. the Moultrie Trail) will whisk you from woodlands to streetscapes, or from a quiet cemetery to a busy restaurant.

 Following an old CSX rail bed, the trail leads from downtown Moultrie past a recreation complex and a middle school, through a residential area, and past a country club.
 You'll cross US Highway 319 before emerging at Moultrie Municipal Airport.